 This is a GREAT example of someone who changed absolutely nothing about her pin and brand style other than the seasonal color, and it totally works!

-Not only do the colors compliment each other beautifully, but the style and layout are exactly the same, as well as the fonts and technique.
+Not only do the colors complement each other beautifully, but the style and layout are exactly the same, as well as the fonts and technique.

 Related Post: 5 Awesome Typography Tips to Use in Canva